 But all was not bad with these dogs…

-In 1955, the Federacion Cynologique Internationale gave international recognition to the PIO when it was finalized as a breed of dog.
-And in 1966 an American by the name of Jack Walkin brought back 8 PIO’s to the US and is thought to be the one who gave them their name, which translates to “dog without vestments” in Quechua which is the native language of the Incas.
+In 1955, the Federacion Cynologique Internationale gave international recognition to the PIO when it was finalized as a dog breed.
+And in 1966, an American named Jack Walkin brought back 8 PIOs to the US and is thought to be the one who gave them their name, which translates to “dog without vestments” in Quechua, the native language of the Incas.
 How cool is that!

 Later…

-They were given a name, the PIO’s were established as a breed in the US by the American Kennel Club.
-In 1985, the Kennel Club of Peru asked to change the breed name to Perro sin Pelo de Peru which translates to Peruvian Hairless Dog.
-They also accepted the breed, and later in 2001 Peru declared the Peruvian Hairless Orchids are a National Patrimony and they would be protected in Peru.
+They were given a name, and the PIOs were established as a breed in the US by the American Kennel Club.
+In 1985, the Kennel Club of Peru asked to change the breed name to Perro sin Pelo de Peru, which translates to Peruvian Hairless Dog.
+They also accepted the breed, and later in 2001, Peru declared that Peruvian Hairless Orchids are a National Patrimony and would be protected in Peru.

 In modern times…

-The PIO is very popular in Peru where it is called “Calato” which translates to “naked”.
+The PIO is very popular in Peru, called “Calato,” meaning “naked.”
 They are also spread across the world and throughout the US and Europe.
-In America most of these dogs were bred from 12 original dogs, so there is not much genetic variation.
+Most of these dogs in America were bred from 12 original dogs, so there is a slight genetic variation.

 The most obvious of their physical traits is their lack of hair on their body except for some patches of hair on the head, tail, and extremities.
-Their skin can be spotted, splotchy, or plain, and can come in any color.
-Some colors include white, pink, tan, black and brown.
+Their skin can be spotted, splotchy, or plain and come in any color.
+Some colors include white, pink, tan, black, and brown.

-Some PIO’s actually are coated and have fur, but they are in the far minority, with most of these dogs being hairless.
-Also, the same litter can have both coated and hairless Peruvian Inca Orchids.
+Another interesting fact is that some PIOs are coated and have fur but are in the far minority, with most of these dogs being hairless.
+Also, the same litter can have both covered and hairless Peruvian Inca Orchids.

 Something important…

-Is to socialize your PIO a lot early on so they will be ready for the real world, strangers, and other dogs.
-Also, start training as early as 8 weeks so they will take in what you teach them much easier.
-Waiting any more than six months can make it very difficult for you because they will not know how to react to discipline.
+It is to socialize your PIO early so they will be ready for the real world, strangers, and other dogs.
+Also, start training as early as eight weeks so they will take in what you teach them much more accessible.
+Waiting more than six months can make it difficult for you because they will not know how to react to discipline.

 They are pretty low maintenance…

-With only needing one small walk a day because they aren’t the most energetic dogs, but they do need some exercise.
-All they really want is your love, and that is what makes them such an amazing dog to have.
+With only needing one short walk a day because they aren’t the most energetic dogs, but they do need some exercise.
+All they want is your love, which makes them such a fantastic dog.

 Finally…

-Make sure to get a reputable dog breeder if you are thinking of adopting a new furry friend, because a good breeder knows how to limit the health problems your dog might develop.
-They can also help you decide on what puppy or puppies to get depending on what you are looking for in a dog.
+Get a reputable dog breeder if you are considering adopting a new furry friend because a good breeder knows how to limit the health problems your dog might develop.
+They can also help you decide what puppy or puppy to get depending on what you want in a dog.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?